kenzanlabs/serverless-task-notification/README.md

 **Running the front-end**
 1. Go into `app/` and run `npm i`
-1. Copy and rename `app/.env.development.sample` to `app/.env` and change the variables inside to match those from the infrastructure setup above
-1. Run `npm start`.
+2. Run `npm start`.
 The app is now running on http://localhost:3000